Rescuers Search for Missing in Deadly Greece Wildfires

 There was no official indication as to how many people might be missing, and some took to social media and Greek television stations with appeals for information on their loved ones.

-The death toll was expected to increase as crews searched more of the areas affected by the fires.
+Fire service spokeswoman Stavroula Malliri said the death toll had increased by five to 79.

 More than 280 firefighters were still in the area to the northeast of Athens in the wider Rafina area, dousing the remaining flames to prevent flare-ups.
 A further 200 firefighters backed up by a water-dropping helicopter were tackling the second forest fire west of the capital, near Agioi Theodori, where local authorities pre-emptively evacuated three nearby communities overnight, according to the fire department.